alexmacarthur/macarthur-me-gatsby/src/pages/posts/build-your-own-simple-lazy-loading-functionality-in-wordpress/index.md

 I'm assuming here that you have full development dominion over your WordPress application, and that you're relatively familiar with the [WordPress Plugin API](https://codex.wordpress.org/Plugin_API) -- the characteristic hook system that makes WordPress development as flexible as it is.
 While we _could_ set up lazy loading without a plugin by putting everything inside your theme's `functions.php` file, we'll be rolling our own extremely basic plugin.
 This is generally a good idea over just using your theme -- it'll separate concerns a little better, you'll be able to switch themes without losing functionality, and it'll be easy to toggle whenever like, which is particularly helpful when debugging.

 _Know this:_ I won't be going in-depth on the philosophy of what makes a well-crafted WordPress plugin.
-Play with singletons, class structure, and autoloading on your own.
+Experiment and argue about all tha jazz on your own.
 I'm just gonna give you the bare bones of what it takes to make a lazy loading plugin with just a few lines of code.
 Let's get started.

 ## Set Up Your Plugin
 In your plugins directory, create a `simple-lazy-loading` directory and a file inside it named `simple-lazy-loading.php`.
 Open that file, and place the following at the top: